-This adventure illustrates the importance of good planning, communication, and utilization of resources in order to achieve team success.
+This outdoor team building adventure illustrates the importance of good planning, communication, and utilization of resources in order to achieve team success.
 Your team heads into the jungle on an important rescue mission.
 Team members use a map, compass and GPS to find several sites that contain valuable items that need to be retrieved.
-When they arrive at each location, they will find unique challenges they must engineer a solution to, using only the resources that they have decided to bring with them.
-This is a great program for groups that want to get outside and use their brains while they use their bodies.
+When they arrive at each location, they will find a unique challenge that they must engineer a solution to, using only the resources that they have decided to bring with them and their teamwork skills.
+This challenge course style pro-gram develops teamwork in a fun way.

 Agenda & Activities

-Welcome & Warm-Ups (10-15 minutes) Atlanta Challenge staff welcome participants and set expectations for the event.
+Welcome & Warm-Ups (10-15 minutes) Atlanta Challenge staff welcome participants and set expectations for the challenge course.

 Mission Training (15-20 minutes) Different team members are trained in different skills: GPS, land navigation, the mission packet, and expedition gear.
-When they return to their team, it is up to them to share their new expertise within their team.
+When they re-turn to their team, it is up to them to share their new expertise within their team.
 This encourages good use of teamwork skills.

 Fund Raising While performing their rescues, teams will also earn “revenue” points by taking assigned pictures of their team in action, collecting samples of local fauna, and discovering more information about their teammates.

-Group Presentations (15 minutes) After completing as many outdoor team building activities as they can in the time allotted, teams meet at the final rendezvous location to share their experiences and lessons in short, entertaining presentations or in a more involved group conversation.
+Group Presentations (15 minutes) After completing as many outdoor team building activities as they can in the time allotted, teams meet at the final rendezvous location to share experiences and lessons in short, entertaining presentations or a more involved group conversation.
 We wrap up with a team photo and final thoughts on the day.